MIL-188 QAM Demodulator Baseband

 Maps the constellation point back to its original quadrant using the sign of real and imaginary parts of the received symbol

 MIL-STD-188-110 QAM Soft Demodulation

 The exact LLR algorithm computes exponentials using finite precision arithmetic.
-Computation of exponentials with very large positive or negative magnitudes might yield:
+For computations involving very large positive or negative magnitudes, the exact LLR algorithm yields: